 If the child is very young

 If the kid is an infant or a toddler, staying away from the caregiver for prolonged hours is inconvenient.
 Young babies need their mothers’ constant attention and care.
 By splitting the time in half, they will be deprived of these basic needs.
-They also have to be breastfed frequently, which requires being closer to the mother.
+They also need to be breastfed frequently, which requires them to be closer to their mother.
 A judge will make a decision that is in the best interest of the child.

 When the parents live far off from each other

-If both the parties reside in geographical regions that take a considerable time to reach one another, the request might not get granted.
+If both parties reside in geographical regions that are a considerable distance apart, the request may not be granted.
 This is because the exchange becomes complex and time-consuming.
-Children are often not comfortable with travelling long distances, that too quite frequently.
+Children are often not comfortable with travelling long distances, especially quite frequently.
 Judges allocate the majority of time to the parent who lives near the child’s place of education and best medical facilities.

 The parents are on hostile terms